 How to Remove Windows Net Proxy Auto Service from Windows.

-Step 3: Clean any registries, created by Windows Net Proxy Auto Service on your computer.
+Step 4: Clean Any registries, Created by Windows Net Proxy Auto Service on Your PC.

 The usually targeted registries of Windows machines are the following: